 Click Next to go to the Properties screen.

 4. Here, the users have the option to select and configure the plot type, and set plot properties.
-Click on the drop-down of Plot Type, and select Scatter from the menu.
+Click on the Plot Type drop-down, and select Scatter from the menu.

 6. Similarly, select LungCap as the Y-Axis Field from the drop-down that shows all mapped fields.